Get your project estimate

 4. Attach the Mailbox

-• Ensuring all hardware is tightened properly
+• That all hardware is tightened sufficiently

 5. Check Alignment and Height